SimonEnsemble/multi-fidelity-BO-of-COFs-for-Xe-Kr-seps/README.md

 4. Run HTC Screening of COFs i.e. perform mixture grand-canonical Monte Carlo simulations to obtain adsorbtion properties by running `htc_screening/sbatch_submit_script.sh` on a HPC cluster which uses SLURM.
 5. Prepare Data (feature vectors and targets) for use in the BO search by running the `Prepare_Data_and_Preliminary_Analysis.ipynb` (soon `new_prepare_data.jl`)
     The results are stored in `targets_and_*_features.jld2` where '*' is the normalization scheme.
+6. Generate list of initializing COFs with `generate_initializing_cof_ids.ipynb`
-6. Run Bayesian Optimization (BO) search notebooks.
+7. Run Bayesian Optimization (BO) search notebooks.
 The results are stored in `search_results` directory
     - `MultiFidelity_BO.ipynb`
     - `SingleFidelity_BO.ipynb`
-7. Generate plots from search results using `viz.ipynb`.
+8. Generate plots from search results using `viz.ipynb`.
 Figures are stored in the `figs` directory.